-All new roads constructed within hamlets shall be asphalt surfaced.
+All new roads constructed within hamlets shall be asphalt surfaced unless otherwise noted in this Section.
 Paving may be delayed until such time as there are additional paving projects in the area in order to save on cost and increase the project viability.
-In such cases of pavement delay the road base may require additional work prior to pavement application.
+In such cases of pavement delay, the road base may require additional work prior to pavement application.